 Oral medications are a successful ED treatment for many men.
 They include:

 All four medications belong to the class of drugs called phosphodiesterase type 5 inhibitors (PDE inhibitors) and act by enhancing the effects of nitric oxide, a natural chemical produced by your body that relaxes muscles in the penis.
-Releasing of the nitric oxide will increase the blood flow into your penis and allows you to get an erection.
+Releasing the nitric oxide will increase the blood flow into your penis and allows you to get an erection.
 These drugs do not automatically produce an erection without sexual stimulation.
 Oral ED drugs are not aphrodisiacs.

 Possible side effects that may occur when taking PDE inhibitors include flushing, nasal congestion, headache, visual changes, backache and stomach upset.